Laura Fuentes

 2. Sauté the aromatics and spices

-In a soup pot, melt the butter over medium-high heat, add the onion and celery, and sauté until the onions are translucent, for about 3 minutes.
-Add the flour and spices to the veggies and stir to combine.
-Cook to toast the spices and the flour while stirring, for about 1 minute.
+In a soup pot, sauté the onion and celery in butter until the onions are translucent.
+Add the flour and spices and cook to toast them for about 1 minute.

 3. Simmer the soup

 Add the broth and milk and bring the mixture to a simmering boil.
-Add the acorn squash meat to the soup, stir to combine, reduce the heat to medium-low, cover with a lid, and cook for 10 minutes.
+Add the acorn squash meat to the soup, and cook for 10 minutes.

 4. Blend until smooth